 Green Policies

 Right from the word go, we have determined to run Dowfold House as efficiently and with as little harm to the environment as possible.
-When we bought the house, we didn’t even know that the Green Tourism Business Scheme existed, but we have been very keen to join it so that the “green movement” is encouraged from both a domestic and business point of view.
-We are continually looking to reduce our energy consumption, pollution generation and to improve our environmental habits/philosophy.
+When we bought the house, we didn’t even know that the Green Tourism existed, but we have been members since 2007, thus encouraging the “green movement” from both a domestic and business point of view.

 Energy

-• As of July 2011, we are generating our OWN electricity from 16 photo-voltaic panels on our roof, under the Feed-In Tariff FIT, with a nominal capacity of 3.76 KwH.
-Our peak so far is 3.5KwH.
-In 2021/2022, we received payments of over £2,500 from FIT which slightly more than covers our electicity bill for the same period.
+• As of July 2011, we are generating our OWN electricity from 16 photo-voltaic panels on our roof, with a nominal capacity of 3.76 KwH and what we buy from the grid is on a “green” tariff.

-• We have been totally rewired and try to run as much domestic machinery during the sunniest hours when we are gathering our own or at night on cheaper rate electricity.
+• Almost all our light bulbs are now energy saving ones.
+We have been totally rewired and try to run as much domestic machinery during the day when our photo-voltaic panels are soaking up the sunshine or at night on cheaper rate electricity.
 Time switches are used.

-• Our chimneys and flues are swept once a year for maximum efficiency.
+• Our chimneys and flues are swept regularly for maximum efficiency.

 • Hot water cylinders are lagged to the maximum capacity.

-• Small (0.8litre capacity) kettles are provided in guests’ rooms, so only just enough water for two cups is boiled at a time (It's also just enough to fill a hot-water bottle, which you'll find in all our rooms)
+• Small (0.8litre capacity) kettles are provided in guests’ rooms, so only just enough water for two cups is boiled.

 • As electrical equipment is replaced, we are making sure that the new goods are A rated for efficiency.